dalehamel/mctop-tool-example/docs/00900-benchmarking.md

 # Testing mctop tool

 Initial basic testing of the `mctop` and `mcsnoop.bt` tools were made easier by `printf` to write commands to test tracing.
-At these lower frequencies though, errors such as were encountered are not immediately obvious.
+At these lower call frequencies though, errors such as were encountered are not immediately obvious.
 It wasn't until `memtier_benchmark` was first used to generate load was it completely clear what the cause of the garbled key reads were.